Saturna Dreamscapes - March 10 - April 15, 2021

 The best things about living here are of course the people, the incredible scenery, the peace and quiet, and now in the midst of a pandemic, the safety.

-Where do you get your inspiration?
+get your inspiration?
 What inspires you?

 My early work always featured the human figure as I had attended my first life drawing class when I was in high school.
 I did a series of etchings, “Masked Dancers”, which used a theme of transformation juxtaposing combinations of animal and human forms which I called “Dreamscapes.”